solana-foundation/developer-content/docs/advanced/actions.md

 }
 ```

-When an Actions API responds with a HTTP error status code (i.e. 4xx and 5xx),
+When an Actions API responds with an HTTP error status code (i.e. 4xx and 5xx),
 the response body should be a JSON payload following `ActionError`.
 The error is
 considered fatal and the included `message` should be presented to the user.